Demi Stokes: Manchester City

+Newcastle United

 On 10 July 2024, Stokes joined Women's Championship club Newcastle United.
 Following the departure of Amber Keegan-Stobbs, Stokes was named as Newcastle's captain ahead of the 2025-26 season.

 International career

-England
+Youth teams

-In July 2009 Stokes featured as England under-19 won the 2009 UEFA Women's Under-19 Championship in Belarus, with a 2–0 final win over Sweden.
-In 2010, she helped England reach the final of the 2010 UEFA Women's Under-19 Championship in Macedonia, where they lost their title to France.
-Later that summer Stokes started two of England's three games at the 2010 FIFA U-20 Women's World Cup in Germany.
+In July 2009, Stokes was a part of the England under-19 squad who won the 2009 UEFA Women's Under-19 Championship in Belarus.
+In 2010, she helped England reach the final of the 2010 UEFA Women's Under-19 Championship in North Macedonia, where they lost their title to France.
+Later that summer, Stokes started two of England's three games at the 2010 FIFA U-20 Women's World Cup in Germany.

+In July 2013 Stokes captained Great Britain to a gold medal in the 2013 Summer Universiade in Kazan, Russia.

+Senior team

-Newly appointed England coach Mark Sampson included Stokes in a 30-player squad for the annual training camp in La Manga, which included a match against Norway on 17 January 2014.
-She started the 1–1 draw with Norway at left back, to win her first senior cap.
-In April 2014 she scored in England's 9–0 thrashing of Montenegro at Falmer Stadium, Brighton and Hove.
+Newly appointed England coach Mark Sampson included Stokes in a 30-player squad for an annual training camp in La Manga.
+She made her senior debut during a 1–1 draw to Norway, starting at left back.
+In April 2014 she scored in England's 9–0 victory over Montenegro.

-Stokes was disappointed to be left out of England's squad for the 2015 FIFA Women's World Cup.
+Stokes was not included in England's squad for the 2015 FIFA Women's World Cup.
 She was restored to the squad for the subsequent UEFA Women's Euro 2017 qualifying campaign.

-In the group stage of the 2019 FIFA Women's World Cup, Stokes played left back in England's match against Japan where she helped England win 2–0.
-Stokes also played in the quarter-final against Norway, helping England beat Norway 3–0.
+She represented England at the 2019 FIFA Women's World Cup.
+England were defeated in the semi-final by eventual champions the United States, and lost the third place play off to Sweden.

+On 27 May 2021 it was announced that Stokes had been selected in the Great Britain women's Olympic football team for the 2020 Olympics.

-In June 2022 Stokes was included in the England squad which won the UEFA Women's Euro 2022.
+In June 2022, Stokes was included in the England squad which won the UEFA Women's Euro 2022.

 Stokes was allotted 183 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England’s inaugural international.

-Great Britain

-In July 2013 Stokes captained Great Britain to a gold medal in the 2013 Summer Universiade in Kazan, Russia.
-On 27 May 2021 it was announced that Stokes had been selected in the Great Britain women's Olympic football team for the 2020 Olympics.

 Personal life

 Stokes is of Jamaican descent through her father.

-She went to Gateshead College so she could continue to study whilst still playing football.
-As a child, she played with Boldon CA girls' team, as did future England teammates Steph Houghton and Jill Scott; as part of the "Where Greatness Is Made" campaign, plaques honouring Stokes and Scott were installed at the club in 2022.
+She is openly gay.
+She became engaged to her partner, Katie, during the UK's COVID-19 lockdown.

+In May 2022, shortly before her participation in and eventual victory at the Women's Euro, Stokes and her partner became parents.
+Their son was born six weeks premature.